verana-labs/verifiable-trust-vpr-spec/spec.md

 - `id` MUST be a valid uint64.
 - Load `Permission` entry `perm` from `id`.
 If no entry found, abort.
 - `perm` MUST be an [[ref: active permission]], else abort.
-- `perm.did` MUST NOT be null, else abort.
+- `participant.did` MUST NOT be null, else abort.

 ###### [MOD-PP-MSG-15-2-2] Trigger Resolver authorization checks